 Other price/market risk is the risk that the value of investments will fluctuate as a result of changes in market conditions.
-Several factors can influence market trends, such as economic developments, changes in interest rates, political changes, and catastrophic events.
+Several factors can influence market trends, such as economic developments, changes in interest rates, political changes, and catastrophic events, such as pandemics or disasters which occur naturally or are exacerbated by climate change.
+Pandemics such as coronavirus disease 2019 (COVID-19) may adversely affect global markets and the performance of the Funds.
 All investments are exposed to other price/market risk.